What exactly is good customer service? And how is this made possible in the company?

 "Your most unhappy customers are your greatest source of learning."
 Bill Gates

-Good customer service is the result of many individual measures within a company.
-Above all, it is important that the service to and for the customer is integrated into the corporate philosophy.
-Employees can only personify as much customer orientation as it is part of the strategy and as is exemplified by their superiors.
-The strategy also states that customer service begins long before a purchase is made.
-All individual prospects must be treated as if they have been customers for a long time.
-This includes patience, competence and a comprehensive range of advice.
-The prospect gets the time to build trust and will be happy to stay.
-In addition, it is necessary to adapt customer service to today's digital status.
-Conventional ways in which the customer can get in touch with the company are supplemented by new, much-used communication channels.
-These include, for example, Facebook, Twitter, WhatsApp, chats or video calls.
+Good customer service, also known as customer service, is the result of many individual measures within a company.
+First and foremost, it is important that service to and for the customer is integrated into the corporate philosophy.
+Employees can only be customer-orientated to the extent that it is part of the strategy and is exemplified by their superiors.
+The strategy also stipulates that customer service begins long before the purchase.
+Every prospective customer must be treated as if they had been a customer for a long time.
+This includes patience, expertise and a comprehensive range of advice.
+The prospective customer is given the time to build trust and will therefore be happy to stay.
+It is also necessary to adapt customer service to the digital status quo of today.
+Conventional ways of contacting the company by phone or email are being supplemented by new, much-used communication channels.

 In addition to these strategic measures, the technical infrastructure within a company makes a significant contribution to good customer service.
 This includes good software that makes it possible to master the increased documentation effort in an uncomplicated manner.
 Because a lot has to be documented: